 From M25 Junction 26: Follow the A121 east to the Wake Arms/City Limits roundabout; take the 4th exit (A104) & continue for about 2 miles to the Robin Hood roundabout; go straight on & after 1 mile turn right into Rangers Road (A1069) signposted Chingford.
-After 1 mile, turn right onto Bury Road, the car park is on the right.
+After 1 mile, turn left into the the car park, opposite the Queen Elizabeth Hunting Lodge.

-From A406 North Circular: At the Waterworks Corner roundabout, take the A104 north through Woodford Green; after 3 miles turn left into Rangers Road (A1069 signposted Chingford.
-After 1 mile, turn right onto Bury Road, the car park is on the right.
+From A406 North Circular: At the Waterworks Corner roundabout, take the A104 north through Woodford Green; after 3 miles turn left into Rangers Road (A1069) signposted Chingford.
+After1 mile, turn left into the the car park, opposite the Queen Elizabeth Hunting Lodge.

-Chingford railway station has a 30 minute service from London Liverpool Street and is 400m SW of Chingford Plain.
+Chingford railway station has a 30 minute service from London Liverpool Street and is 650m West of the car park.

 A3-sized map, 1:10,000 scale with 2.5m contours using ISOM 2017, based on LiDar and incorporating early 2020 updates which includes significant thinning.
-Standard IOF symbols used with a black V representing a drain culvert.
+Standard IOF symbols used.

 Mature forest with mainly deciduous trees and some holly bushes.
 To the south west there is the open area of Chingford Plain with its thickets as well as a model aircraft area.
 Further to the east lies Connaught Water, a haven for wildfowl.
 Over the years, with successive thinning of parts, the area has become more runnable, probably more so than the map indicates although the first parts that were thinned are now regenerating.
 There are a number of horse rides in the area and a network of small paths many are indistinct especially after leaf-fall while others are well used by mountain bikers.
 There is no significant climb on the courses.
 Longer courses do visit the more contoured area to the north of the map.